Edith Viola (Miner) Keeler was born on March 27, 1872 near Tontogany, Wood County, OH, the daughter of Jacob and Louise (Finkenbeiner) Miner.

 The Bank of Wood County took efforts on their property in Leipsic in August 1942 for failure to pay a note of $1,991.58 plus 8 percent interest.
 The bank's complaint, filed in Wood County Court, was dismissed the following month.

 During the 1940s, the Housers moved to Washington Township, Lucas County, OH, and dwelled at 3910 Vogel Drive in 1950.
 At that time, he earned a living as a salesman for a real estate firm.

 Their marriage appears to have ended in divorce.
 Gale relocoated to Southern California where, on Aug.
 28, 1959, he tied the knot with 55-year-old Louvenia E. Shahan Wicks ( ? - ? ).
 Sadly, Gale died in Los Angeles on May 25, 1965.

 Circa 1968, when she was 64, Gertrude was married to a second husband, Carl Pedersen ( ? - ? ).

 Gertrude and Carl resided in Pinellas Park, Pinellas County, FL.
-Nothing further is known of their lives.
+Her final address was 7265 53rd Street North, Pinellas Park.

 ~ Daughter Hazel (Keeler) Young ~